Finding the right photographer for your big day isn’t unlike finding the one with whom you have decided to spend your entire life with.

 Every photographer is different and has his/her own workflow to edit the images.
 Normally, photographers take anywhere from 4 weeks to 8 weeks to deliver the entire set.
 Always beware about the photographers who would offer you all the photos on the day or within a very short duration from the day of the shoot.
 Most likely, they will not be edited images or images edited in batch.
 You should always ask your photographers to show one full set of edited images before making any decision.

-We hope the above information was helpful to you in guiding you to the right direction for your wedding day.
+We hope the above information was helpful to you in guiding you in the right direction for your wedding day.
 Please get in touch for any questions that you might have about us.